-Each channel has 38 sub-channels to let you set up group of users within the same channel for more private communication.
+Each channel has 38 sub-channels to let you set up group of users within the same channel.
 If you have set the sub-channel, you can only communicate with other radio users tuned to the same channel and sub-channel.

 To turn the sub-channel function off, simply set the subchannel to 0 (zero).
-You can then communicate with other radio's setting to the same channel who also turns off the sub-channel operation (or whose unit does not have the sub-channel feature).

-- a.
-Press the MENU button twice, the current CTCSS subchannel number flashes on the LCD screen. - b.
-Press the UP or DOWN button to select one of the 38 CTCSS sub-channels. - c.
-Press the PTT button to confirm the CTCSS sub-channel setting.
+a.
+Press the MENU button 3 times, the current CTCSS sub-1 channel number flashes on the LCD screen

+- b.
+Press the + or button to select one of the 38 CTCSS sub-channels. - c.
+Press the PTT button to confirm the CTCSS sub-channel settina.